What should we expect from our visit to St Lucia and Villa Grand Piton?

 But the destination is worth the drive (as one of our guests said, “The road to heaven is never easy”).
 Once you arrive at Villa Grand Piton, you’ll feel like you are in your own private world.
 Surrounded by lush tropical foliage, you won’t see anyone else and they won’t see you.
 You’ll look down on the other villas and resorts in the area.
 Most of the time, all you will hear is the breeze rustling the leaves, the birds, the crickets, and the tree frogs singing the music of the night.
 Your visitors will be the birds begging for some breadcrumbs or bananas, the hummingbirds drinking from the flowers, the dragonflies darting around, and a few small, shy geckos.
 Soufriere is hidden from view by the top of the hill, so you’ll only know it is there by the glow of their lights at night.
 If you look heavenward, you’ll be rewarded with the beauty of the night sky, with more stars than you’ve probably ever seen.
 If you are patient, you may see shooting stars.

 Our staff will be there to ensure your stay is memorable.
 Doxie keeps the villa spotless and makes the best rum punch around.
 She can cook a fabulous dinner for you, help you make arrangements for a massage, give you directions to the volcano, or just plain make you smile with her infectious laugh.
-Soft-spoken Paul, our groundskeeper, keeps the pool sparkling clean and maintains everything.
+Kerryus, a young man with a song in his heart and on his lips, is our groundskeeper, keeping the pool sparkling clean and maintaining everything.
 John, our cheerful night caretaker, spends his time outside the villa, but nearby in case you need something, and can give you great advice on climbing the Pitons.
+Jacqueline also helps us, filling in for Doxie or Kerryus, doing whatever needs to be done.
+But don’t worry – her cooking is excellent, too!
+If there is something you need, any one of them is ready and willing to help you.

 We invite you to be our guests at Villa Grand Piton and experience St. Lucia!